What You Need To Know About Dentures

 3 – Implant-Supported Dentures or Overdenture

-A denture can also be made to attach to implants to help provide dentures that are more stable in the mouth where there are no teeth left in the mouth to stabilise the denture.
+A denture can also be made to attach to an implant to help provide a denture that is more stable in the mouth where there are no teeth left in the mouth to stabilise the denture.
 A denture can assist in ensuring a better quality of life, can assist with better chewing, and can improve aesthetics helping bring confidence to patients.

 The first step in getting implant-supported dentures is to have a consultation with our cosmetic or specialist dentist.
 They will evaluate your mouth to make sure you are a good candidate for the procedure.

 Once it has been determined that you are a good candidate, the next step is to have the implants placed.
 Once the implants have healed, you will return to the dentist to have the denture or bridge made.

 There are many benefits to choosing implant-supported dentures over traditional dentures.
 They include: